-The PCB makes several changes to the requirement for notices of proposed rules:45
+The bill makes several changes to the requirement for notices of proposed rules:42

-- Additional information must be included in the published notice of proposed rule:46 - The notice must state whether the agency held a public workshop for rule development.
-If not, whether the agency received a written request to conduct a workshop. - If the agency received a written request but did not conduct a workshop, whether the agency head provided a written explanation as to why the workshop was unnecessary. - The required summary of the SERC (if one is prepared) must include a hyperlink to a copy of the SERC on the agency's website. - When an agency must deliver additional copies of the published notice of proposed rule to those who requested advance notice of the agency's proceedings,47 agencies will have the option of providing such copies by mail or electronic delivery. - In lieu of filing physical copies of a required statement or copy of additional material incorporated by reference in the proposed rule,48 the agency may provide the Joint Administrative Procedures Committee (JAPC)49 access to a copy of these materials by hyperlink to a webpage on the agency's website.
+- Additional information must be included in the published notice of proposed rule:43 - The notice must state whether the agency held a public workshop for rule development, and, if not, whether the agency received a written request to conduct a workshop. - If the agency received a written request but did not conduct a workshop, whether the agency head provided a written explanation as to why the workshop was unnecessary. - The required summary of the SERC (if one is prepared) must include a hyperlink to a copy of the SERC on the agency's website. - An agency will have the option of providing additional copies of a published notice of proposed rule by mail or electronic delivery to those who requested advance notice of the agency's proceedings.44

+In lieu of filing physical copies of a required statement or copy of additional material incorporated by reference in the proposed rule,45 the agency may provide the Joint Administrative Procedures Committee (JAPC)46 access to a copy of these materials by hyperlink to a webpage on the agency's website.

-The guidance and direction for agencies to consider the impact on small businesses of proposed rules50 is revised.
-A rule will be presumed to have an adverse impact, and a SERC will be required, if for any small business:
+The bill provides that a rule will be presumed to have an adverse impact, and a SERC will be required, if for any small business:

-- The owner or other specified person must complete any education, training or testing, is likely to expend 10 or more hours, or must hire a professional, in order to understand and comply with the rule in the first year. - Taxes or fees assessed on transactions are likely to increase by at least \$500 in the aggregate in one year due to the rule. - Prices charged for goods and services are restricted or likely to increase due to the rule. - Compliance with the rule will require specially trained, licensed, or tested employees. - Operating costs are expected to increase by \$100,000 annually because of the rule. - Compliance requires capital expenditures of at least \$1,000.
+- The owner or other specified person must complete any education, training or testing, is likely to expend 10 or more hours, or must hire a professional, in order to understand and comply with the rule in the first year. - Taxes or fees assessed on transactions are likely to increase by at least \$500 in the aggregate in one year due to the rule.